JamaliLab/SAM-EM/README.md

 ### -For CPU only:
 `conda install pytorch==2.5.1 torchvision torchaudio cpuonly -c pytorch`

+`conda install -c conda-forge ffmpeg` (This allows us to make movies of masklets in the notebook)

 If using a Windows machine, open git bash;

 Then clone Meta SAM 2 repository in the desired directory: